 You have a good climb today, beginning steadily to the centre of the valley you then head round to the head of the valley, to the Nyi La pass (3840m), the descent from here is quite gentle until you reach Ghami a large white-washed village sheltered by the overhanging cliffs.

-Today’s walk is through perhaps the driest part of Mustang, the trails are loose and tiring.
+the driest part of Mustang, the trails are loose and tiring.
 However the magnificent views will keep you going.
 On reaching Charang, a large spread out village at the top of the canyon you will see at the eastern end a huge Dzong (fortress) and red gompa home to a great collection of statues and thankas.
 Both perched on the edge of the Kali Ghandaki Gorge.

 It is worth exploring Charang this morning if you haven’t already done so.
 When the time comes to leave the village you will head up the valley to the boundary between Charang and Lo, the trail here broadens and soon you will catch sight of Lo Manthang, with only one entrance you will walk round to the North East corner to get in.

 Home to only 150 houses and a number of Lama residences Lo Manthang is interesting to walk around.
 There is a blood drinking festival held, worth a look for the less squeamish.